audunru/config-secrets/README.md

 $app->afterBootstrapping(LoadConfiguration::class, fn (Application $app) => ConfigSecretsServiceProvider::registerAndUpdate($app));
 ```

 Loading the secrets in `bootstrap/app.php` instead of in a service provider ensures that you can override (probably) any configuration value.
-If you don't modify `app.php`, you will not be able to override config values that are used by service providers that run before this package's own service provider.
 For instance, Laravel's `RedisServiceProvider` uses the available configuration values when it is registered.
 Without the code above, you won't be able to override the Redis password.

 ## Step 5: Enable configuration cache